Bloodgood vs Crimson Queen Japanese Maple

 Color

 In midsummer, the color becomes a little pale and slightly darker.
-In the fall, the foliage turns a bright red color before falling off.
+In the fall, the foliage turns a bright red before falling off.

 Size